Divorce & Family

 Jane Jacques, a solicitor within the Family Department at Poole Alcock Solicitors, who is recommended by the Police Federation, said “There are many advantages/disadvantages to each of the pension options available and a number of factors need to be considered on a case by case basis.
 The option which is most suitable to an individual will depend on their personal circumstances and the other matrimonial assets available”.

 We have Family Solicitors at all of our offices across Cheshire.
 You can arrange an appointment by completing this form.
-Alternatively, you can visit our Divorce and Family services page here.
+Alternatively, see our Divorce and Family services.
 If you’re cohabiting and would like some specific advice please contact our leading family lawyers.

 Share this article: